 Don’t rely only on the information from the website or the LinkedIn profile (yes, linkedin doesn’t have any kyc or verification procedures and it is easy to create and promote a fake linkedin profile).
 So if you have an investor’s Linkedin profile, check your mutual connections and if you have any, don’t hesitate to ask other people about this person and if they really know him/her.

 On the websites of the reliable investment company you should see the address, phone number and information about the team with the links of their social media profiles or email addresses, as well as the information about investment focus, criteria and application form.
 Most of active investment firms also have corporate accounts or company pages in social media, where you can see the latest news and updates.
 If something is missing, pay more attention to the details and try to check the address or company name in the trade registry, etc.

 The real investors always have plenty of questions about your startup, business model, and scaling plan.
 He will never make an investment decision based on your pitch deck.
 He will want to discuss and ask more questions related to your startup to move forward.
 If someone offers you investments after the first conversation or shortly after sending them your pitch deck, this is a red flag to be cautious about.

 Tip 5 – Determine if the person is demanding money

 The real investor will never demand you to pay for anything upfront, especially to cover banking fees or insurance charges.
-If an investor promises you to invest and then asks to pay for some fees, whatever it is $100, $500 or several thousand, it is a 100% scam.
+If an investor promises you to invest and then asks you to pay for some fees, whatever it is $100, $500, or several thousand, it is a 100% scam.

 This is one of many widely used stories by scam investors: For example, they may offer you $2-5M as an investment, but “to follow the procedure they have to make insurance on the deal” and ask you to pay a small fee of $1’500 for the third party insurance broker.
 If an investor is asking for money from you, be sure something is wrong.
 Don’t make any transactions and investigate their identity before moving forward with the conversation.